 Once the task is completed, it is the job of the manager to measure the performance of the employees.
 The manager will analyze the performance of each employee and ask them to submit their report of work.

 3) Comparison of actual performance with the standard performance

-After the measurement of the actual report, a comparison is made between the actual performance and the pre-decided standard performance and the difference is calculated between both the performances and a report is generated after the analysis of the performance of all employees.
+After the measurement of the actual report, a comparison of measuring performance is made between the actual performance and the pre-decided standard performance and the difference is calculated between both the performances and a report is generated after the analysis of the performance of all employees.

 4) Taking corrective actions if required

 After comparing the standard performance with the actual performance of employees.
 The difference is calculated.

 Then the performance of each employee is analyzed, and the difference between the target given to them and the percentage of target achieved by them is observed, and the required actions are taken as per the policy of the company and the past performance of the employee.

 For example, no actions would be taken against the employee whose performance has been good in the past few months.
 Taking corrective actions is important; otherwise, employees would start taking their job lightly, and there are chances that you might lose business in the future.